 "Steroids shut down the stimulus for your body to produce testosterone because they make your body believe it's already produced too much," Hernandez-Rey says.
 Without that trigger to make testosterone in your testicles, they could get smaller.

 "A lot of the workout supplements sold don’t need to meet FDA approval, because most have androgens, or male hormones, so they work similarly to giving testosterone shots or gel," Clark says.
-The problem is that they don't have to disclose what's in their formula, and anything that helps you build muscle by increasing your testosterone levels can damage your sperm.
+The problem is these companies don't have to disclose what's in their formula, and anything that helps you build muscle by increasing your testosterone levels can damage your sperm.

 Science backs it up, too—at least the sitting part: Higher moderate-to-vigorous activity and less TV watching are significantly associated with higher total sperm count and sperm concentration, according to a study published in the British Journal of Sports Medicine.
 Besides, good overall health is a marker of quality sperm.

 "Stress is bad for everything," Clark says.
 So it's no wonder it can be a doozy for your sperm.
-The stress hormone cortisol floods your body, you experience a decreased sense of well-being, your blood pressure rises.
-"There are a lot of physiological things that happen as a result of stress, but there's not one single mechanism causing it to hurt your sperm," Clark says.
-Some research suggests hormones called glucocorticoids—released in response to prolonged stress—might be to blame for mussing up your testosterone levels and semen quality.
+When the stress hormone cortisol floods your body, you experience a decreased sense of well-being and your blood pressure rises.
+"There are a lot of physiological changes that happen as a result of stress, but there's not one single mechanism causing it to hurt your sperm," Clark says.
+Some research suggests hormones called glucocorticoids—released in response to prolonged stress—might be to blame for mussing up your testosterone levels and semen quality, though.

 A study published in the European Society of Human Reproduction and Embryology showed men who ejaculated daily for seven days had higher-quality sperm at the end of the week than men who didn't ejaculate.
 The sperm’s rate of DNA fragmentation dropped from 34 percent to 26 percent, meaning it stayed more intact and was more likely to fertilize an egg.
 Frequent sex means more ejaculation.
 The less time sperm spends in the testicles, the less likely it is to be damaged over time.

-There's a sweet spot when it comes to sperm health and ejaculation.
-Longer or shorter periods of abstinence can result in a lower sperm count or decreased sperm motility, according to Fertility Authority.
-Samples produced after two days of abstinence will usually have the highest numbers of motile sperm with the greatest forward velocity, when compared to samples produced after shorter or longer abstinence.
+There's a sweet spot when it comes to sperm health and ejaculation, though.
+Long or short periods of abstinence can result in a lower sperm count or decreased sperm motility, according to Fertility Authority.
+But samples produced after two days of abstinence usually have the highest numbers of motile sperm, when compared to samples produced after shorter or longer abstinence.
 Clark agrees: When we ask patients for a semen sample, we ask them not to ejaculate for three days beforehand for an increased quality in the sample."